Labonneguigue/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 At first, I started with the LeNet-5 architecture from the lesson.
 It is known to be one of the very first Convolutionnal Neural Network to lower the error rate significantly for the MNIST dataset.
 I thought it would be a good model to try.

-I was pretty happy with my early results using the LeNet-5 network architecture so I haven't jumped to another one but rather focus on fine tuning the parameters on this model.

 Here is where I kept my observations from the early tests.
 I use the acronym VA for Validation Accuracy, LR for Learning Rate, BS for Batch Size, DO for Dropout.
 With the LeNet-5 NN from the lecture, the validation accuracy barely reached over 85%.
 One of the first improvement I've made was to add a dropout unit to prevent from overfitting.